rust-lang/cargo/doc/book/src/reference/unstable.md

 like workspace paths when inside the workspace directory, otherwise like path dependencies.

-When a path to the source files of the standard and core library is *not* in scope for sanitization, the emitted path will depend on if `rust-src` component is present.
-If it is, then some paths will point to the copy of the source files on your file system;
-if it isn't, then they will show up as `/rustc/<rustc commit hash>/library/...` (just like when it is selected for sanitization).
-Paths to all other source files will not be affected.

 ##### Unremap files

 When the `object` scope is active and debuginfo is enabled,